-Crochet–not to be confused with being crotchety–is one of my favorite winter projects.
-The repetitious looping of yarn around a hook, and the eventual creation of a useful product is a therapeutic act of self-care.
+Crochet is one of my favorite winter projects, so on day 310 of my 366-day self-care challenge I spent some time crocheting.
+The repetitious looping of yarn around a hook, and the eventual creation of a useful product, is a therapeutic act of self-care.

-It’s hard to believe that the holidays are almost upon us and I’m just now getting started, but yesterday I managed to spend some time working leisurely on a few crochet projects that I didn’t get finished last season.
-In the span of a couple of hours I made a scarf and a dish rag, which provided a much needed break from some of my other weekend projects.
+It’s hard to believe that the holidays are almost here and I’m just now getting started, but yesterday I managed to spend some working on a few crochet projects that I didn’t finish last season.
+In the span of a couple of hours, I made a scarf and a dish rag, which provided a much-needed break from some of my other weekend projects.

-The deeper I delve into my exploration of self-care, the clearer it’s becoming that most of the activities that are restorative for me provide an element of time: space, moments of reflection, a reprieve from mind-bending tasks, a respite from the fast pace of my life.
+The deeper I delve into the exploration of self-care, the clearer it’s becoming that the most restorative activities provide me with an element of time: open spaces, moments of reflection, a reprieve from mind-bending tasks and a fast-paced life.

-And, after all, that is the ultimate purpose of self-care: to replenish each of our 8 Dimensions, so that we can continue to contribute, to make a difference, to meet our needs as well as the needs of those we love.
+After all, that’s the purpose of self-care: to replenish ourselves so we can continue to contribute, to make a difference, to meet our needs and the needs of those we love.
 Self-care recharges our batteries so we can keep going.